Indian-Inspired Pumpkin Curry (cozy fall dinner)

 The Roasted Pumpkin

-- 1 teaspoon oil
+- 1 tablespoon olive oil

-- ¼ teaspoon each: cinnamon and cayenne
+- ¼ teaspoon EACH: cinnamon and cayenne

 Coconut Pumpkin Curry

-- 2 teaspoons coconut oil
+- 2 tablespoons coconut oil

-- 1 medium onion, chopped
+- 1 medium onion (chopped)

 - 2 tablespoons chopped ginger

-- 4 cloves garlic, smashed
+- 4 cloves garlic (smashed)

-- 15 ounce can pumpkin
+- 15 ounce can pureed pumpkin

 - 15 ounce can coconut milk

-- 2 tablespoons maple syrup, omit for Whole30
+- 2 tablespoons maple syrup

 - Juice from 1 lime